Kaurin/kaurin.github.io/_posts/2015-12-28-cross-compile-and-setup-znc-ubuntu.markdown

 * Compile box best be discardable VM with a fresh install of Ubuntu 14.04, with more than 1GB of ram.
 I'm not sure how much more ram, but 1GB won't cut it.
 * We won't be creating a package.
 This is an old school compile and .tar copy-install.
 Just a heads up if you don't like this sort of thing
 * Due to point above, compile prefix will be /opt/znc.
 I like a higher-degree of separation, which is why I use "/opt/znc" instead of just "/opt".
-* After compiling, we'll create a separate user for ZNC and an upstart file to have znc run as a service via non-privileged user.
+* After compiling, we'll create a separate user for ZNC and an upstart file to have ZNC run as a service via non-privileged user.

 # Compile box